Rules for Adult Outdoor Soccer

 At the discretion of management, a team may claim hardship and add one player after the third game.
 A player may only be added after the third game if an unforeseen circumstance occurs such as but not limited to injury or relocation and a rostered player is unable to play for the remainder of the session.
 Proof of hardship must be provided in writing.
 Examples include a doctor’s note and employment acceptance letter.

 Any player on a roster that is found to be illegal will forfeit all the games for the team during that season.
-It is the responsibility of the manager of the team to know which players are legal or illegal.
+It is the responsibility of the team to know which players are legal or illegal.
 Management reserves the right to check the identifications of any player on a player roster to check and see if they are legal players under management guidelines.

 A game is considered “official” after one completed half of play.
 If there is an injury or other unforeseen circumstance such as a power outage, the current score will stand as official once a half has been played.